mvolkmann/MyUnixEnv/notes/VueNotes.md

 For example, `<input v-bind:checked="isChecked">` or `<input :checked="isChecked">`.

+This is also useful for passing a literal number as a prop with a type of `Number`.
+For example, `size="12"` passes a string, but `:size="12"` passes a number.

 There are several attributes that commonly bind a value.

 To compute CSS class names, use `:class`